 Sapphire and Lapis Lazuli: September Birthstones of Royalty and Religion

 As September ushers in a new season, it brings with it these two captivating gemstones, with their enigmatic histories, religious significance, and soothing energies.
-Today we’ll uncover tales of ancient civilizations and discover why these deep blue gems have delighted the senses and ignited the imagination for centuries.
+In today’s post, we’ll explore the ancient civilizations that treasured these gems and understand why their deep blue hues have fascinated people for centuries.

 Sapphire: The Jewel of Royalty and Tranquility

-Sapphire, known for its rich, deep blue color, has long been admired and cherished for its beauty and rarity.
-The name "Sapphire" originates from the Greek word 'Sappheiros' and the Latin word 'Sapphirus,' both meaning "Blue Stone."
-This precious gemstone holds a place of distinction as one of the four precious gemstones, prized for its aesthetic beauty, as well as for its historical significance and healing properties.
+Sapphire, famous for its deep blue color, has been admired for its beauty and rarity throughout history.
+The name "Sapphire" comes from the Greek word 'Sappheiros' and the Latin word 'Sapphirus,' both meaning "Blue Stone."
+This gemstone is one of the four precious gemstones, valued for its aesthetic appeal, historical importance, and healing properties.

 Sapphire pairs beautifully with Spinel, providing protection and wisdom, for which kings and queens have prized these two gems for centuries.